 Through the program, researchers gain in-depth access to Library collections and staff expertise, financial assistance, and uninterrupted time for research in a respected and supportive scholarly environment.

-- Creative fellowships, including Creative Arts Fellowships for practising artists and writers, and the National Folk Fellowship (opens April, closes 28 July, 2017)
+- Creative Fellowships, including Creative Arts Fellowships for practising artists and writers, and the National Folk Fellowship (opens April, closes 28 July, 2018)

-- Asian study grants to support use of the Asian language collections (opens July, closes 30 September 2017)
+- Asia Study Grants to support use of the Asian language collections (opens July, closes 30 September 2018)

 In 2015, the Library redeveloped its program of Fellowships and Scholarships, replacing the former Harold White Fellowships which supported over 150 research Fellows since 1983.